-Man now facing federal charges after death of Loranger woman and her kidnapped daughter
+FBI: Man arrested in Loranger woman's death discussed plan to keep a daughter 'as a sex slave'

 Latest Weather Blog

-Man now facing federal charges after death of Loranger woman and her kidnapped daughter
+FBI: Man arrested in Loranger woman's death discussed plan to keep a daughter 'as a sex slave'

-NEW ORLEANS — Federal prosecutors formally lodged kidnapping and other charges Friday against the man accused of killing a Loranger woman and one of her two daughters.
+NEW ORLEANS — As federal prosecutors in Louisiana formally brought charges Friday against the man accused of killing a Loranger woman and one of her two young daughters, documents filed by a New Orleans FBI agent detail the accused man's intent to keep one girl alive for sexual purposes.

-At a hearing in New Orleans federal court, prosecutors accused Daniel Wayne Callihan, 36, of kidnapping and transporting minors for the purpose of criminal sexual activity.
+At a hearing in New Orleans federal court, prosecutors accused Daniel Callihan, 36, of kidnapping and transporting minors for the purpose of criminal sexual activity.
+An FBI agent assigned to the case said in an affidavit filed with the court that Callihan admitted to two murders and discussed why his 6-year-old kidnapping victim wasn't killed.

+"During his custodial interview, CALLIHAN confessed to the murders of CALLIE BRUNETT ("BRUNETT") and her minor daughter, MINOR VICTIM 1 (a four-year-old female whose identity is known to me), the theft of BRUNETT's vehicle and disposal of her cellular telephone, and his intent to keep the living minor child as a 'sex slave,'" Special Agent Patrick Brister wrote.

 Louisiana prosecutors have already accused Callihan of killing Callie Brunett, 35, and Erin Brunett, 4.
-Callie Brunett's body was found in her Loranger home this month while Erin's body was found near Jackson, Mississippi.
-Erin's sister Jalie Brunett, 6, was injured.
+State charges are also pending in Mississippi.

-The girls were the subject of an AMBER alert after their mother's body was found in their home June 13.
+Erin Brunett and her sister were the subject of an AMBER alert after their mother's body was found in their home June 13.
 Police ultimately tracked Callihan and an alleged accomplice, Victoria Cox, 32, to central Mississippi.

 Callihan had previously faced a kidnapping charge in federal court.
 The transportation charge was added Friday.